zhullyb/monyhar/monyhar/docs/contributing.md

 changes made in response to their comments, and then quickly verify the diffs from the rebase.

-Code authors and reviewers should keep in mind that Chromium is a global
+Code authors and reviewers should keep in mind that Monyhar is a global
 project: contributors and reviewers are often in time zones far apart.
 Please read these guidelines on [minimizing review lag][review-lag] and take them in consideration both when writing reviews and responding to review feedback.